 Our Lactation Support Services

-At Nemours/Alfred I. duPont Hospital for Children, we offer a number of services for moms who are breastfeeding or pumping breast milk for their babies.
+At Nemours Children’s Hospital, Delaware, we offer a number of services for moms who are breastfeeding or pumping breast milk for their babies.
 Our entire multidisciplinary care team, including an international board-certified lactation consultant (or “IBCLC,” for short), serves as the “front line” for education, support and promoting a positive breastfeeding environment.
 With an IBCLC on staff, we provide optimal resources and support for mothers to begin and continue breastfeeding.

 We offer breastfeeding support to mothers in a number of ways: